Allyce Beasley: Television and film work

 In 1985, she landed the role of receptionist Agnes DiPesto on Moonlighting, starring opposite Cybill Shepherd and Bruce Willis.
 Beasley claims to have auditioned for the role multiple times before getting the part.
 For her work on Moonlighting, Beasley received two Primetime Emmy Award nominations for Outstanding Supporting Actress in a Drama Series in 1986 and 1987.
 Beasley continued playing the character until the series ended in 1989.

 Following the end of Moonlighting, Beasley was often typecast in roles similar to Agnes, which she found creatively frustrating.
-She was a friend of Susan Dey's character in television movie Lies and Lullabies and acted in the 1993 miniseries The Tommyknockers, based on the novel by Stephen King.
+She was a friend of Susan Dey's character in the television film Lies and Lullabies and acted in the 1993 miniseries The Tommyknockers, based on the novel by Stephen King.
 Beasley started appearing in films during the 1990s, having roles in Dream with the Fishes (1997) and Stuart Little (1999).

 She guest starred in one episode of Joan of Arcadia as Cat Woman God.
-On Bored to Death, she played the role of Jonathan Ames (Jason Schwartzman)'s mother Florence and appeared on the YouTube Premium series Champaign ILL.
+On Bored to Death, she played the role of Florence, the mother of Jonathan Ames (Jason Schwartzman), and appeared on the YouTube Premium series Champaign ILL.

 Voice work

 Beasley has also worked as a voice actress.
 Her first voice over work was portraying two cats in the Garfield special Garfield on the Town (1983).
-She is probably best known for her role as Miss Alordayne Grotke in the popular Walt Disney TV series Recess (1997−2001), reprising this role in the feature film Recess: School's Out (2001) and three direct-to-video specials.
+She is best known for her role as Miss Alordayne Grotke in the popular Disney TV series Recess (1997−2001), reprising this role in the feature film Recess: School's Out (2001) and three direct-to-video specials.

-She has also voiced herself in an episode of Johnny Bravo, made a guest appearance in the television series The Wild Thornberrys, Extreme Ghostbusters, Pound Puppies, Darkwing Duck, Lloyd in Space and Duckman in addition to voicing several characters in the video game EverQuest II.
+She voiced herself in an episode of Johnny Bravo, made a guest appearance in the television series The Wild Thornberrys, Extreme Ghostbusters, Pound Puppies, Darkwing Duck, Lloyd in Space and Duckman in addition to voicing several characters in the video game EverQuest II.

-Beasley narrated for Playhouse Disney from April 16, 2001, until March 30, 2007.
+Beasley narrated for Playhouse Disney from March 2001, until March 30, 2007.
 She was also the announcer for the safety video with Itchy and Scratchy that plays during The Simpsons Ride at Universal Studios Hollywood and Florida.

 Stage work

-During the summer of 2009, she was seen onstage in The Drowsy Chaperone at Gateway Playhouse on Long Island, playing Mrs. Tottendale.
+During the summer of 2009, she performed onstage in The Drowsy Chaperone at Gateway Playhouse on Long Island, playing Mrs. Tottendale.

 She replaced Veanne Cox in the role of Mme.
 Renaud/Mme.
 Dindon in the Tony Award-winning revival of La Cage aux Folles alongside Kelsey Grammer and Douglas Hodge on September 14, 2010.